 Edit Your Company Page’s Public URL

 If you haven’t customized your page’s public URL, do so by going to “Admin Tools” -> “Edit public URL”.
-LinkedIn Company Page Custom URL
+LinkedIn company page of The Digital Marketing People displaying branding elements, including logo, company name, and website design examples, emphasizing marketing and advertising services.

 Update Your Company Page Banner

 Add some color and appeal to your company page with an attractive banner image.
 The image is very wide and not very tall, so you’ll have to choose something that can show effectively.
 For example, this image we were using (when LinkedIn had a taller banner image) is cut off and doesn’t show well anymore.
-LinkedIn Company Page Banner
+Banner image for LinkedIn company page featuring multiple devices displaying colorful website designs, emphasizing digital marketing and branding.

 To replace your banner image, click the pencil icon at the top right of the banner image.